angelacoates/photopops/README.md

 # README
-using "New Age" theme template
+Integrating the "New Age" theme template

 This README would normally document whatever steps are necessary to get the